What is Airtable?

 Thrive Capital

-Thrive Capital is an investment venture capital company that operates out of New York, primarily dealing in internet and software investments.
+Thrive Capital is an investment venture capital company based in New York, primarily focusing on internet and software investments and supporting transformative growth companies.

 What's next for Airtable?